Transistor count

 The transistor count is the number of transistors in an electronic device (typically on a single substrate or silicon die).
 It is the most common measure of integrated circuit complexity (although the majority of transistors in modern microprocessors are contained in cache memories, which consist mostly of the same memory cell circuits replicated many times).
 The rate at which MOS transistor counts have increased generally follows Moore's law, which observes that transistor count doubles approximately every two years.
 However, being directly proportional to the area of a die, transistor count does not represent how advanced the corresponding manufacturing technology is.
-A better indication of this is transistor density which is the ratio of a semiconductor's transistor count to its die area.
+A better indication of this is transistor density which is the ratio of a device's transistor count to its die area.

 Records

 As of 2023, the highest transistor count in flash memory is Micron's 2 terabyte (3D-stacked) 16-die, 232-layer V-NAND flash memory chip, with 5.3 trillion floating-gate MOSFETs (3 bits per transistor).

 The highest transistor count in a single chip processor as of 2020 is that of the deep learning processor Wafer Scale Engine 2 by Cerebras.
 It has 2.6 trillion MOSFETs in 84 exposed fields (dies) on a wafer, manufactured using TSMC's 7 nm FinFET process.

-As of 2024, the GPU with the highest transistor count is Nvidia's Blackwell-based B100 accelerator, built on TSMC's custom 4NP process node and totaling 208 billion MOSFETs.
+As of 2026, the GPU with the highest transistor count is Nvidia's Rubin accelerator, built on TSMC's custom N3P process node and totaling 336 billion MOSFETs.

 The highest transistor count in a consumer microprocessor as of March 2025 is 184 billion transistors, in Apple's ARM-based dual-die M3 Ultra SoC, which is fabricated using TSMC's 3 nm semiconductor manufacturing process.